cjoakim/azure-cognitive-search-example/README.md

 $ ./publish.sh
 ```

+---

 ## Searching!

 Finally, the purpose of an **Azure Cognitive Search** solution is to have the ability
 to search the contents (i.e. - the Indices) in a fluent and accurate manner.

-There are two query syntaxes available for your use - the "**simple syntax** and the
+There are two query syntaxes available for your use - the **simple syntax** and the
 **lucene syntax**.
 Examples of each are shown below.
 Either syntax is much more
 complex and full-featured than SQL.
 Simple syntax is the default.
 Lucene syntax can be
 specified with the "queryType": "full" parameter.